CMSgov/qpp-conversion-tool/README.md

 [[![CircleCI](https://circleci.com/gh/flexion/adele-bpa-qpp-conversion-tool.svg?style=shield&circle-token=7747433694389fbec2a45e697b4952ebd0272cea)](https://circleci.com/gh/flexion/adele-bpa-qpp-conversion-tool)](https://circleci.com/gh/flexion/adele-bpa-qpp-conversion-tool/tree/master)

+**CMS REVIEWER NOTE: This text below models what an open souce project might look like.
+The process we used to build the converter is documented in the [Design Process](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/DESIGN_PROCESS.md) page.
+Links to developer instructions are at [the bottom](#want-to-contribute) of this page**

 # adele-bpa-qpp-conversion-tool

-This text below models what the open souce project would look like.
-The process we used to build the converter is documented in the [Design Process](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/DESIGN_PROCESS.md) page.

 * [Installation Instructions](#developer-installation-instructions)
 * [User Instructions](#user-instructions)